SimranKaur-23/Exploratory-Data-Analysis-Retail/README.md

 make more profit.
 ● What all business problems you can derive by exploring the data?
 I have used Python to perform the task.
-The dataset is - https://bit.ly/3i4rbWl
+The dataset is - https://bit.ly/3i4rbWl The html file is the EDA report for the dataset.